 Bottom Line: While keg-style nitro cold brew coffee makers are considered the industry standard, there’s plenty to love about a versatile dispenser model like this one.
 It’s a great choice for picnics or someone who travels or camps a lot thanks to its overall portability.
 The dispenser style is easy to use, making it a good choice for beginners as well.
 Its smaller capacity means it’s not a great option for frequent or daily nitro cold brew drinkers.

-An upgraded version of a classic keg-style nitro cold brew coffee maker that takes up less countertop and refrigerator space than most similar models.
+An upgraded version of a classic handheld nitro cold brew coffee maker that takes up less countertop space and is easy to clean.

 Can you use nitro cold brew coffee makers for anything else?

 In some cases, yes.
 Not all nitro cold brew coffee makers are dual-purpose, but others can be.
 Some of the keg-style models can hold and dispense beers as well as cold brew, or aerate wine.
 Thanks to the cartridge, you may even be able to infuse other types of drinks, like tea, milk, or even cocktails.
 If the nitro cold brew coffee maker is compatible with CO2 cartridges, it can make fizzy or carbonated water or other drinks.
 Just make sure that the product listing explicitly says that the coffee maker is capable of one or more of these tasks.